Joye Law Firm is still here for you. Help is just a call or click away.

 Dear Friend,

 Because this is a novel situation for all of us, it is impossible to know with certainty how we should best deal with it.
 However, with some of our court systems starting to re-open on June 1, we have decided to use this date as our targeted date for “re-opening” our physical offices.
 As to our courts, the Workers’ Compensation Commission will start holding live hearings again on June 1.
-When jury trials will re-commence in South Carolina is a bigger unknown, although South Carolina Supreme Court Chief Justice Donald Beatty has indicated that he hopes to see jury trials resume by the end of this summer.
+When jury trials will re-commence in South Carolina is a bigger unknown, South Carolina Supreme Court Chief Justice Donald Beatty has indicated that he hopes to see jury trials resume by the end of this summer.

-Just as our courts will have safety protocols in place, the same will be true for our law firm’s physical offices in Charleston, Myrtle Beach, Columbia and Clinton.
-First, we would ask that you not show up at our offices without an appointment.
+Just as our courts will have safety protocols, the same will be true for our law firm’s physical offices in Charleston, Myrtle Beach, Columbia, and Clinton.
+First, we ask that you not come to our offices without an appointment.
 Over the last couple of months, we have learned how effective remote access can be by using tools such as Zoom.
 However, if you feel like you need a direct meeting with the lawyer or case manager working on your file, please call them directly to discuss this.
 We will have safety procedures in place for all of our employees.
 The same thing will be true for ALL visitors to our offices.
 The specifics of these safety requirements will be determined as we get closer to June 1 but they are likely to include such things as requiring masks during visits (which we can provide) and hand sanitizing procedures.
 If we ask that certain safety procedures be followed, please know that this is being done to protect our team members and to protect you so we ask for your cooperation.
 Perhaps most importantly, if you are experiencing any symptoms that could be related to COVID-19 (coughing, shortness of breath, fever, chills, muscle pain, sore throat, loss of smell or taste) or if you have been exposed to anyone who has been diagnosed with having this virus, DO NOT come to our office.
 Instead, please call us and we will decide when it would be safe for you to come in if we cannot effectively meet using available technology.

 All of us are anxious to see things return to some sense of normalcy but we also know that a little common sense will go a long way towards keeping South Carolinians as healthy and as safe as possible.
 We appreciate your allowing our law firm to represent you and we also appreciate your patience as we work to chart a path forward on how to best deal with the COVID-19 pandemic.